ronaldbosma/protect-apim-with-oauth/README.md

     azd auth login
     ```

 1. Run the `azd up` command to provision the resources in your Azure subscription.
-This will deploy both the infrastructure and the sample application, and typically takes around 7 minutes to complete. _(Use `azd provision` to only deploy the infrastructure.)_
+This deployment will typically take around 4 minutes to complete.

     ```cmd
     azd up